Pittosporum obcordatum

 Pittosporum obcordatum, commonly called heart-leaved kohuhu or heart-leaved kohukohu or kohukohu, is a species of plant in the Pittosporaceae family.
-It is endemic to New Zealand, and exists both in North Island and South Island.
+It is endemic to New Zealand, and is found both in the North Island and the South Island.

 Pittosporum obcordatum was discovered by Étienne Raoul in 1840 in Akaroa, but could then not be found again on Banks Peninsula for 170 years.
 It was rediscovered by Melissa Hutchison in 2012 in Okains Bay, and confirmed by local botanist Hugh Wilson.

 Etymology

-"Pittosporum" means "pitch seed", "obcordatum" means "reversed heart shape".
+'Pittosporum' means 'pitch seed', and the specific epithet 'obcordatum' means 'reversed heart shape'.

 Description

 Pittosporum obcordatum is a dicotyledonous columnar single-trunked shrub or mostly <10 m tall small tree, with slender and interlacing branches, divaricating to many grey or reddish-brown, hairy or glabrous branchlets that bearing small woody capsules and scattered leaves.

 Leaves

 Pittosporum obcordatum have numerous, tomentulose or glabrous, margins entire or crenate, flat or revolute leaves, they have various shapes, usually 5–10 mm wide, mostly as long as wide.
 In different stage, leave are slight different, from size, shape, color to position on branchlets.

 seedling lamina: 5.0~10.0 ?2.5~8.0 mm; oblong, narrowly oblong, oblanceolate to elliptic, linear or spathulate; sometimes entire dark, brown-green, dark green, or mottled yellow-green; alternate on young branchlets; usually with apices deeply lobed;

 subadult lamina: 3.5~6.0 ?4.0~6.0 mm; oblong, obcordate-trilobate, narrowly oblong to elliptic, dark green to yellow-green, sometimes mottled; alternate on young branchlets or confined to the tips of brachyblasts;coriaceous or submembranous;

 adult lamina: 2.8~4.0 ?3.0~4.0 mm; orbicular, obovate, apex obcordate or obtuse; confined to the tips of brachyblasts; coriaceous.